mgussekloo/laravel-facet-filter/README.md

 # Laravel Facet Filter

 This package intends to make it easy to implement facet filtering in Laravel projects.
-It doesn't have any external dependencies (such as Algolia or Meilisearch).
+It relies on a local index and doesn't require a search engine, such as Algolia or Meilisearch.

 ### Contributing